DataWanderers/template-R-package/README.md

-# Structure of an R package
+# The (holy) structure of an R package

 Want to get started quickly?
 Fork this repository, rename the package, and off you go.

 You could also start by creating a very basic setup running `devtools::create("packageName")`, and adding other folders as required.

-## Folder structure
+## Folders

 In order of importance.

 ### R

-All your wonderful code nicely structured into various scripts.
+All your wonderful code nicely organized into various scripts.

 Should contain a `packageName.R` file which has the info about your package and built-in datasets.